Content

 Bridal Photography

 It would also be a bonus if there are some lovely areas around your bridal suite where you can have some portraits done.
-Probably best not to go out in the blazing sun so lovely indoor areas or shaded areas should be sufficient.
+Probably best not to go out in the blazing sun so lovely indoor areas or shaded outdoor areas should be sufficient.

 Make sure that you don’t drink too much champers before the wedding as it can make the skin go blotchy (and lets face it no one loves a tanked bride!!).